harphield/mahjong-keyboard/README.md

 - add to your project via npm (TODO)
 - create mandatory elements
-    - input for the notation (usually a input text field)
+    - input for the notation (usually an input text field)
     - opener/closer button
 - import keyboard's SCSS to your own SCSS file
 ```scss